oobabooga/text-generation-webui/06-‐-Session-Tab.md

 if you are on Windows.

-If you used the one-click installer, this command should be used in the terminal window that appears when you run the "cmd_" script for your OS.
+If you used the one-click installer, this command should be executed in the terminal window that appears when you run the "cmd_" script for your OS.

 ## Saving UI defaults